Cerabbite/writing/Documentation/Documentation.md

 ### Linux

 ## Fountain
 > Fountain is not designed for writing.
-For more information go on their official website https://fountain.io/
+For more information go on their official website https://fountain.io/<br>
-> The documentation is written from their official documentation which you can find [here](https://fountain.io/syntax#section-slug)
+> The documentation on Fountain is written from their official documentation which you can find [here](https://fountain.io/syntax#section-slug)
 ### Scene Heading
 ```
 INT./EXT.
 WRITING ROOM - DAY